nonblocking/mashroom/README.md

 #### Core

   * Shared middlewares and services
-  * **Service abstractions** for security, internationalization, messaging, HTTP proxying, memory cache and storage
+  * **Service abstractions** for security, internationalization, messaging, HTTP proxying, memory cache, and storage
   * Existing provider plugins for security (OpenID Connect, LDAP), storage (File, MongoDB), messaging (MQTT, AMQP) and caching (Redis)
   * Integration of (existing) _Express_ web-apps
   * Integration of (existing) _Express_ (REST) APIs
-  * Role and IP based **access control** for URLs
+  * Role- and IP-based **access control** for URLs
   * Definition of access restrictions for arbitrary resources (such as Sites, Pages, App instances)
   * Single configuration file to override plugin defaults
   * Support for **custom plugin types**
   * Extensive **monitoring** and export in Prometheus format
-  * Hot deploy, undeploy and reload of all kind of plugins
+  * Hot deploy, undeploy, and reload of all kind of plugins
-  * No compile or runtime dependencies to the server
+  * No compile-time or runtime dependencies to the server
   * Fast and lightweight

 ## Quick Start